OmauryMarmolejo/today-I-learned/english/watchlist-notes.md

 - Quite similar: The two cars are quite similar - Very similar

 - The value of sharing/giving/learning: The value of sharing is immeasurable - Conjugate using "ing" form

+- Hand in (phrasal verb): I handed in my homework - To give something to someone in authority

+- Flip out (phrasal verb): I flipped out when I saw the spider - To become very angry or excited

+- Hang on to (phrasal verb): Hang on to your receipt just in case there's an issue - To keep something